flaf/miscellaneous/puppet/modules/roles/README.md

 List of roles provided:

 * [The role `generic`](README-generic.md)
-* The role `generic_nullclient`.
-The only difference with the role `generic` is that the installation of a smtp null client is added (see the README of the `generic` role for more details).
 * [The role `puppetserver`](README-puppetserver.md)
 * The role `puppetforge` which has no parameter.
 * The role `mcomiddleware` which has no parameter.